survivorbat/pandoc-eisvogel-image/README.md

 ## Known quirks

-- Embedding images is not as easy as it should be
+- Embedding images is not as easy as it should be, since you can't reference images outside of the working directory